-Redcentric research found that 54% of UK office workers are currently able to work remotely, with 30% feeling that their productivity increases when they work away from the office.
+Redcentric research found that 54 per cent of UK office workers are currently able to work remotely, with 30 per cent feeling that their productivity increases when they work away from the office.
 Yet, a large number of employers are still reluctant to encourage home working.

 Challenges for the 21st century worker

-One of the greatest challenges facing working people today is their journey to and from work – their commute.
+One of the greatest challenges facing working people today is their journey to and from work – their commute (see how long is the average commute?).
 But it’s not just down to travel implications; regular disruptions such as security threats, weather and family problems can all lead to taking time off work.
 These interruptions can be easily avoided through the adoption of agile working, and new technology can enable workers to work from anywhere: home, cafes or even when travelling.

 The Agile Future Forum define workforce agility practices in 4 ways: